Last updated: 16 March 2018

 Work on a home

 A safe, healthy and durable home is important – to your family, finances and future.
-Some design work and building work to a house, townhouse or small apartment building is so important it must be done or supervised by a licensed building practitioner (LBP).
+Some design work and building work to a house, townhouse or small apartment building is so important it must be done or supervised by an LBP.

 Restricted building work sets out which projects you must hire an LBP for.
 Generally, this will be work to the structure or weathertightness of a home.
 It also covers fire safety design in smaller apartment buildings.